 Electric bikes and electric scooters

 Finally, in Madrid you can also travel by individual transport, bike or scooter.
 Both are electric and will be very helpful when you have to bike up through the slopes in Madrid.
 There are two types of bicycles available for hiring: private companies’ bicycles and public bicycles.
-Public bikes can be rented at BiciMad docking stations, indicated on this map.
+Public bikes can be rented at BiciMad docking stations, indicated

 In both cases, scooters and bikes, you have to register on a mobile app.
 For using public bikes in Madrid you have two options: buying an annual pass or paying for the use you make of them in one, three or five days.
 In the latter case, you will have to do a deposit of 150€ on your bank account, and you will get the deposit back and will be billed at the end of the selected period depending on the use of the service.
 In the app you can select the place where you want to pick it up and so it gets reserved.
 You will find bikes with a blue light, green or without any; the ones with no light are not working, the green ones indicate that you can take them and the blue ones indicate that the bike is already reserved.

 To return it, the light will turn red and you will have to anchor the bike in the station manually closing the lock on the rear wheel.
 The light will change to green and a beep will sound so you will know that the bike is already returned.

 Electric scooters can be booked on the app of the corresponding private companies: Uber, Bolt, Lime or Wind.
 All you have to do is to follow the steps provided by each company, register and reserve the scooter with a credit card or PayPal account, and enjoy it!
 Reminder: In Madrid it is compulsory to wear a helmet when using an electric scooter or bicycle!
 You will have to ride it on the road, where buses and cars go as well.
 Keep this in mind if you don’t want to get a fine. 😉